Tel: 1300 307 877

-An HSR is required to attend a five-day initial training course approved by the Work Health and Safety Commission.
+To exercise all their powers and perform all their functions a health and safety representative (HSR) and deputies must attend a five-day initial training course approved by the Work Health and Safety Commission.

 The PCBU must allow an HSR to attend this course, and pay course fees and other reasonable costs.
 The HSR is entitled to their usual pay while they attend the course.

 It is an offence to discriminate against an HSR for any action they take while performing their role, or to threaten them to discourage them from exercising a power.

 A PIN is a written notice a trained HSR can issue to a person, requiring them to address a WHS issue.
 The HSR must consult with the person before they issue a PIN.

 A trained HSR may direct a worker in their work group to cease work if the HSR has a reasonable concern that doing the work would expose the worker to a serious risk arising from an immediate or imminent exposure to a hazard.

 Before issuing the direction, the HSR must consult with the workers’ PCBU to attempt to resolve the matter.